It’s summer. In Atlanta. Not spring. Not fall. Summer. And that means only two things: It’s hot, and it’s humid.

 While the air conditioning is a welcome retreat for Atlantans, outdoor lawns and plants don’t have that luxury.

 The fungi are coming!

 The heat and humidity make them just as uncomfortable…and it also makes them susceptible to landscaping diseases to boot, explains HighGrove Partners’ Vice President of Operations Gary Tomlinson.

 “The fungi really start to come out as we get into summer, so we’re constantly looking for them,” Tomlinson says.
 “We’re pretreating susceptible areas for this now.”

 Letting the lawn dry out and treating with a fungicide can help keep brown patch and other landscaping diseases at bay.
-Since the severity of brown patch can vary from property to property, HighGrove Partner’s commercial crews watch for this all summer to ensure these splotches don’t blemish your office park or commercial facility.
+Since the severity of the brown patch can vary from property to property, HighGrove Partner’s commercial crews watch for this all summer to ensure these splotches don’t blemish your office park or commercial facility.

 A large part of a commercial office park’s or multi-family housing development’s job is keeping properties full of tenants.
 A building’s grounds make a great first impression; blemishes and landscaping diseases don’t.
 HighGrove Partners can help you get through the hottest summer with a keen eye on how Atlanta’s famous heat and humidity can impact plant health.
-Have our turf and plant health experts inspect your metro-Atlanta commercial property.
-Give us a shout at (678) 298-0550 or use our handy contact form here.
+Have our turf and plant health experts inspect your metro Atlanta commercial property.
+Give us a shout at (678) 298-0550, or use our handy contact form here.

 In the meantime, have a nice, tall glass of sweet tea, and stay cool!